volanja/ansible-sample-tdd/README.md

 $ ansible-playbook site.yml -i hosts
 ```

-#Run Test
+#Test
+## Serverspec with Ansible
 Serverspec use this file.
-Rakefile understand Notation of Ansible.
+(Rakefile understand Notation of Ansible.)

 * hosts
 hosts can use [group_name]

 ```hosts
 [server]
 192.168.0.103